November 9, 2024

 The height of the ankle cuff is one key indicator of ankle support.
 For a quick estimate on ankle protection, count the number of eyelets above the ankle on each boot.
 Hiking boots with one eyelet above the ankle may provide more ankle protection than a low-cut hiker— but less than boots with two (or more) eyelets above the ankle.

 However, the quality of materials on the boots' ankle cuffs also makes a difference.
 For stronger ankle support, look for stiffer leather or synthetic uppers around the boot's heel and ankle areas.
+Hiking boots with better ankle support will require some break-in time for the leather or stiffer synthetic materials to conform to your ankles.

 Softer, more flexible uppers— common on budget boots and light-weight boots— may feel good out of the box; however, they may not provide much ankle support, even if they're a mid-cut or high-cut.